The following pages help you learn to to navigate the Library.

 To find books in the Trent Library, search the Library Catalogue.
 There's an online tutorial available to tell you about the Library Catalogue.

 Use a keyword search to find items on a topic.
 For instance, to find books on "the rights of women in the middle ages" you might search for "wom$n and middle ages".
 To improve your results, use an "Advanced Search" and truncate your terms.

 The Library Catalogue uses LCSH (subject headings) in most records, to help us identify items of interest.

 Women is used extensively throughout LC subject headings and it makes an effective keyword.
 It is generally (but not always) plural.
 Feminism and feminist are also common in subject headings.

 Since these subjects are often general, use a keyword search with one of these terms and a more specific topic term as a starting point.
 If you find something good, look at the subjects given to it.

 The following resources contain collections of e-books.
 Most offer the option to create an account for yourself and save books, as well as adding notations and highlighting.
-There is overlap between these collections, and you may find the same books in more than one place.
-However, you may also find something not listed elsewhere.
+These sites often allow searching within the book, which finds more books than our catalogue can.